RTXteam/RTX/deploy/preview/README.md

 # the same, against a preview reached some other way
 PREVIEW_QUERY_BASE=http://127.0.0.1:12853 bash deploy/preview/query_smoke.sh 2853

-# rewrite the status page by hand
+# rewrite the status page by hand, the same thing cron runs every 5 minutes
-bash -c '. deploy/preview/lib.sh; write_status_page'
+bash deploy/preview/status-refresh.sh

 # what a preview left on the host
 ls /var/www/arax-preview/data/2853/     # the reports the status page embeds